DataDog/terraform-module-datadog-agentless-scanner/modules/azure/README.md

 # Terraform Module Datadog Agentless Scanner Module

-This Terraform module provides a simple and reusable configuration for installing a Datadog agentless scanner on Azure.
+This Terraform module provides a simple and reusable configuration for installing a Datadog Agentless Scanner on Azure.

 ## Prerequisites